General Surgery at Northwestern Medicine Regional Medical Group

 Click the button below to complete the online appointment request form.

 If this is a medical emergency, please call 911 or go immediately to the nearest emergency department.
-For urgent visits, please note our convenient care locations.
+For urgent visits, please note our immediate care locations.

 Gastroesophageal reflux disease (GERD) is a condition in which the contents of the stomach flow into the esophagus, causing symptoms such as heartburn, chest pain, difficulty swallowing, dry cough and/or sore throat.
 GERD affects 40 percent of Americans, and approximately 20 million people have pursued medical management.
 Although a surgical cure has been available for decades, most patients have chosen to use medication to manage their GERD.